netboxlabs/orb-agent/docs/backends/device_discovery.md

 ```

 ## Policy
-Device discovery policy can be splited into config and scope.
+Device discovery policies are broken down into two subsections: `config` and `scope`.

 ### Config
 Config defines data for the whole scope and is optional overall.